-In order to determine your Jungian Psychological Type from a Watchword matrix, you need simply to consider the kinds of words written at each key location (these are the eleven word locations within the central rectangle of the matrix).
+In order to determine your Jungian Psychological Type from the Watchword Test, you need to consider the kinds of words written at each Key Location (these are the eleven words within the central rectangle of the form).

-In Jung's theory of psychological type, the dominant and auxiliary functions come from different pairs of opposites (Intuition-Sensation, and Thinking-Feeling).
-This means that Intuition and Sensation can have only Thinking or Feeling as an auxiliary (and vice versa)
+In Jung's theory of psychological types, the dominant and auxiliary functions come from different pairs of opposites (Sensation-Intuition, and Thinking-Feeling).
+This means that Sensation and Intuition can have only Thinking or Feeling as an auxiliary (and vice versa)

-To determine your dominant function, consider which one of the following four functions is most strongly indicated by the 11 key words.
+To determine your dominant function, consider which one of the following four functions is most strongly indicated by the eleven key words.

 To determine your auxiliary function, consider which function from the other pair of opposites is more clearly indicated by the key words.